mcpalumbo/fasttarget/README.md

 3. **View the Loaded Configuration:**
    - After validation, the script will print the loaded configuration details, allowing you to verify that everything is set up correctly.

 ## Running the FastTarget Pipeline

-Once you have set up the configuration file, you can run the FastTarget pipeline using the `fasttarget.py` script.
+Once you have downloaded the required databases and set up the configuration file, you can run the FastTarget pipeline using the `fasttarget.py` script.

 ### Steps: